NOX73/go-neural/README.md

 * Pipelined learning in channels to find the optimum
 * Online learning with online evaluation
 * Feature normalizer (auto encoder also for alphanumerical features)

+### Future ReadMe contents
+* How to Install
+* Sidekick to the examples for quickstart
+* Fast training and storage of network with csv and svm format i/o
+* Explain the algorithm, the engine and the terms
+* Explain the evaluation in short

 # Install